-- Medicare Part C and D: 60 calendar days from the incident - Commercial: 180 calendar days from the incident - Medicaid/CHP+: Grievances may be filed at any time.
-Medicaid and CHP+ Members/DPRs may file a grievance at any time; there is no time limit for Medicaid/CHP+ members/DPRs.
-They may call the Grievances and Appeals department at 303-602-2261 (toll-free at 1-800-700-8140) or they may contact the Grievances Team in writing.
+Members or their designated DPR may call the Grievances and Appeals department directly at 303-602-2261 (toll-free at 1-800-700-8140) or they may contact the Grievances Team in writing.
 A written Grievance must include the Member's name, health plan ID number, address, and phone number.
-Members/DPRs may also fill out the Grievance Form located in the back of the Company's Member Handbook or the form can be found on our website denverhealthmedicalplan.org.
+Members/DPRs may also fill out the Grievance Form located in the back of the Company's Member Handbook or the form can be found on our website DenverHealthMedicalPlan.org.
 Members/DPRs have the option to fax a copy of a written Grievance to the Company's secure fax line at 303-602-2078.

-Address for Concerns and Grievances: Denver Health Medical Plan, Inc. Attn: Members Grievances and Appeals Department 777 Bannock St., MC 6000 Denver, CO 80204
+Address for Concerns and Grievances: Denver Health Medical Plan, Inc. Attn: Grievances and Appeals Department 777 Bannock St., MC 6000 Denver, CO 80204